Easter cake: Paska

 Paska is part of the Easter traditions of several countries, including Ukraine, Belarus and Georgian (in Russia is Kulich).
 Similar to Italian panettone, it's made with yeast instead of baking powder.
 The cake is often decorated with Christian symbols.

-It is a famous Ukrainian tradition to take the cake to Holy Saturday services so it can be blessed before Easter breakfast.
+It is a famous Ukrainian, Russian and Belarusian tradition to take the cake to Holy Saturday services so it can be blessed before Easter breakfast.